rse/pptx-prompter/README.md

 can be opened in a fullscreen browser like [Google Chrome](https://www.google.com/chrome) or in a browser source of [OBS Studio](https://obsproject.com).
-In the latter case, one usually also projects the attendee content (on the beamer display) in realtime onto the left top corner of the prompter view with the help of [NDI Tools](https://ndi.video/tools/) to get an even better user experience.
+In the latter case, one usually also projects the attendee content (on the beamer display) in realtime onto the left top corner of the prompter view with the help of [NDI Tools](https://ndi.video/tools/) to get an even better user experience (full animated view instead of a static view).

 Overview
 --------